 Rooted in History

 The single-track trail winds through alpine forests and high desert, some of which has long been unused for hundreds of years, except by 4th generation ranchers and their cattle.
-This is considered an expert ride, so if you are intermediate, plan to get off your bike and walk while taking in the views.
+This is considered an advanced expert ride.
+The last four miles is extremely narrow single-track, so there is no room to walk alongside your bike.
+In addition, numerous areas of the trail, including these last four miles, have extreme cliff drop-offs and little shade.
+Click here to view a full map of the trail.

-Plan ahead and bring extra water and plenty of food, appropriate clothing and bike repair supplies are recommended.
+Plan ahead and bring extra water (2.5 gallons per rider is recommended) and plenty of food, appropriate clothing and bike repair supplies are recommended.
 No water is available at the trailhead or on the trail.
 You will experience a variety of weather, from cool temperatures towards the top to desert-like heat at the bottom.
 Once you begin, there are not any good “bail out” trails, you’ll have to continue down the trail so know your abilities.

 Grand Junction is your perfect basecamp for your outdoor adventures.
 With 38 affordable hotels (average rate is under $125, even during events and holidays), RV & camping parks, and over 200 restaurants – you have plenty of options.
 You can get here via plane, train, or automobile as well!
 Flights from the Grand Junction Regional Airport are convenient and affordable.